-If you’re rushing from one Isle of Lewis tourist spot to the next – and there are plenty sites to see – you might just miss the road-side sign for 40 North Foods.
+Blink at the wrong moment, and you might just miss the road-side sign for 40 North Foods.

-Since 40 North opened in the summer of 2011, it has slowly been building up a steady following, with regulars making their way across the island for their foodie fix at 40 North.
-I’m one of them: if I ever find myself anywhere that can be considered remotely near Bragar, I can find a reason to make a lunchtime detour to 40 North.
+(Unsurprisingly, I’m one of them: if I ever find myself anywhere that can be considered remotely near Bragar, you can bet I’ll find a reason to make a lunchtime detour to 40 North.)

-The fresh, filling and oh-so-flavoursome sandwiches are my go-to here (maple and honey chicken with caramelized onion on caraway bread was one of my most recent choices) but my eyes are nearly always too big for my stomach.
+At The Croft Kitchen, the filling and oh-so-flavoursome sandwiches are my go-to – you can pick and choose your meats, sauces, and breads, and then prepare to feast.
+The problem is my eyes are nearly always too big for my stomach.
 I’ll order a sandwich and then leave with some extras: a spicy pakora or a venison sausage roll; a salmon spring roll or a doorstep-sized slice of vegetable quiche.

-As well as the deli selection and sandwiches on offer at the counter, there is a fully-fledged takeaway menu available for customers to call in and order from (think pizzas, pies, and pastas), and a weekend ‘specials’ menu that is so popular it requires an order to be placed soon after it’s revealed on Facebook.
+As well as the deli selection and sandwiches on offer at the counter, there’s a takeaway menu available for customers to call in and order from (think pizzas, pies, and pastas), and a weekend specials menu that is so popular it requires an order to be placed soon after it’s revealed on Facebook.